 A Feast for the Eyes

-Another gem is Ricardo Breceda’s Art Gallery.
-Known for his large-scale metal sculptures, Breceda’s work is inspired by creatures that roamed the desert millions of years ago.
-His gallery and sculpture garden in Aguanga, just a short drive from Temecula, features over 130 full-sized metal sculptures, including prehistoric mammals, historical characters, and a 350-foot-long serpent3.
+For art enthusiasts, Temecula Valley offers unique galleries that showcase local talent.
+Ricardo Breceda’s Art Gallery is known for its large-scale metal sculptures.
+Breceda’s work is inspired by creatures that roamed the desert millions of years ago.
+His gallery and sculpture garden in Aguanga, just a short drive from Temecula, features over 130 full-sized metal sculptures, including prehistoric mammals, historical characters, and a 350-foot-long serpent.
 It’s an extraordinary experience that combines art with the natural landscape.

 Why Stay Overnight During Mid-Week?